MarcoGuarnera/houseProject/house-project/README.md

 What I tried to focus on: structuring the project in a way that could be easily scalable and maintainable.
 And to give a taste of better user interaction:

       - Form to write to makelaars directly in the page and always in the user's field of vision.

       - Visualization of the schedule calendar without leaving the page.

       - Easy navigation between tabs.

       - More comprehensive and easy to read property feature.

 I left very few comments, only where I thought it was necessary to explain more than the variable/function names already said.

 ## What I wanted to do but didn't have time

 Properly handle Carousel and how images are displayed in the modal.
 Since I mapped the API to simplify the implementation, I left out the different resolution types I got from the API and only rendered one.

 Make the map more responsive.

 Implement: i18n, unit test

 Properly handle the Makelaar form and make the "plan visit" calendar only show the available date.

 Show the rest of the property features when the appropriate button is pressed.

 Make the Mortgage component reactive and usable instead of just a mocked version.

 Make it bug-free.

-Create a Vue3 version of the
+Create a Vue3 version of the project.

 Deploy it.

 ## Known Problems: